 - Most of the theoretical work for each lab is completed here, and so you should keep a copy of your results to assist you in class.

 - Pre-lab reports should be completed INDIVIDUALLY by EACH STUDENT.
-Pre-lab submissions are NOT a group assignments.
+Pre-lab submissions are NOT group assignments.

 - The final exam will be given during the last day of regularly schedule class.